OxfordEconomics/CountryLists/README.md

 /** The table I want to get the ISO names from is isoFromCountryNames**/ LEFT OUTER JOIN isoFromCountryNames

-/** I want to get the ISO names starting from the columns myColumnNameContainingNonStandardCountryNames and "English short name" **/
-ON upper(myTableWithNonstandardCountryNames."EuMemberStates2019-02-20") == upper(isoFromCountryNames."EnglishNames");
+/** Match the columns "EuMemberStates2019-02-20" and "EnglishNames", and find the associated ISO code **/ ON upper(myTableWithNonstandardCountryNames."EuMemberStates2019-02-20") == upper(isoFromCountryNames."EnglishNames");
 ```